 The institute was started by T. S. Monk, the son of the late American jazz musician Thelonious Monk, opera singer Maria Fisher and jazz musician Clark Terry.
-The institute has held the Thelonious Monk International Jazz Competition annually since 1987, offered its full scholarship Thelonious Monk Institute of Jazz Performance graduate-level college program since 1995, and organized jazz education programs in public schools throughout the United States and the world.
+The institute has held the Thelonious Monk International Jazz Competition annually since 1987, offered its full scholarship to the Thelonious Monk Institute of Jazz Performance graduate-level college program since 1995, and organized jazz education programs in public schools throughout the United States and the world.
 One of the institute's earliest goals was to create a unique college-level jazz program where the Master of Jazz could pass on their expertise to the next generation of jazz musicians the way Thelonious Monk had done in his Manhattan apartment throughout the '50s and '60s.

 In September 1995, the Thelonious Monk Institute of Jazz Performance was launched, and the first class of seven students began their intensive training with some of the world's greatest musicians.
 Now known as the Herbie Hancock Institute of Jazz Performance, the two-year, tuition-free program accepts one ensemble of musicians for each class.
 All of the students receive full scholarships, as well as stipends to cover their monthly living expenses.
 The students study individually and as a small groups, receiving personal mentoring, ensemble coaching, and lectures on the jazz tradition.
 They are also encouraged to experiment with expanding jazz in new directions through their compositions and performances.